Best Savings Accounts for Kids in 2024

 Shopping for a Bank Account

-Show your child how to gather information on savings accounts, and have them participate in the process of comparing savings account rates and features.
+Show your child how to gather information on savings accounts.
+Have them compare savings account rates and features.
 Ask them to explain their choices and why they would be effective.

 Filling out Application Paperwork